 London is one of the most populated cities in the UK, being England’s capital and hub of British culture and tourism.
 Deciding to relocate, especially to a bustling city like London, is never easy.
 London, one of the world's most diverse cities, boasts over 9 million residents.
 Around 37% of the population born outside the UK.

 London’s 607 square miles are split into 32 boroughs, each with a distinctive vibe.
-From Camden’s indie stores to Soho’s artsy scene, there's a neighborhood for every lifestyle.
-Identifying the area that resonates with your interests will help you find the perfect place to call home in London
+Whether you prefer Camden’s indie culture, Soho’s artsy scene, or the financial hubs of Canary Wharf, identifying the right neighbourhood is key to settling comfortably in London.

 Getting around London